Airport disruptions abound as senators chase deal to end Homeland Security budget standoff

 The proposal would fund most of Homeland Security, but not one main part of ICE — the enforcement and removal operations that are core to Trump's deportation agenda.

-Under the plan, ICE's Homeland Security Investigations would be funded as well as Customs and Border Protection.
-It would include other changes in immigration operations that Democrats and Republicans had already agreed on, including that officers wear body cameras, but few other restraints.
+Under the plan, ICE's Homeland Security Investigations would be funded as well as Customs and Border Protection, and it would include funding for officers to wear body cameras, but few other restraints.

-The proposal was not substantially different from one the two sides had already agreed on, according to a person granted anonymity to discuss the details, which have not been publicly released.
+The proposal was not substantially different from one the two sides had already agreed on before the deaths sparked demands for more changes, according to a person granted anonymity to discuss the details, which have not been publicly released.

 For example, there was no mandate that immigration officers wear identification or other changes the White House had floated earlier in talks, including a ban on immigration enforcement at schools, churches, hospitals and other sensitive places, the person said.

-Note: This story was first published on March 24, 2026.
-It was updated on March 25, 2026 to correct the spelling of the surname of the acting TSA administrator.
-It is McNeill, not McNeil.